Incentive Marketplace

 ---|---|

-Booster | Any user that boosts a validator with $BGT to increase a validator's $BGT emissions to capture more Incentives from Reward Vaults, so that the Booster can take a portion of those Incentives. |
+Booster | Any user that boosts a validator with $BGT.
+This increases a validator's $BGT emissions, allowing them to capture more Incentives from Reward Vaults.
+Boosters receive a portion of these Incentives. |

 Validator | A node in the Active Set that directs $BGT emissions to different Reward Vaults defined by their Reward Allocation distribution, captures Incentives from Reward Vaults, and takes a percentage (Commission Rate) of the Incentives captured. |